Abdukerim Abbasov: Coalition government

 In July 1946, after further negotiations between Zhang Zhizhong of the Chinese Nationalist government and Ehmetjan Qasimi of the ETR, the two sides agreed to form a provincial coalition government with Zhang as chairman and Ehmetjan as vice-chairman.
 Abdukerim Abbasov was appointed as deputy secretary-general.
-Abdukerim and Ehmetjan agreed to set aside the ETR's assertions of independence.
+Abdukerim and Ehmetjan agreed to set aside the ETR's assertions of independence, leading its reformation to the Ili District Council.
 Elihan Tore was exiled from Xinjiang and forcibly moved to the Soviet Union.
 In December 1946, Abdukerim attended the Chinese National Assembly in Nanjing as a delegate from Xinjiang.

 While in Nanjing, Abdukerim met secretly with Dong Biwu, a CCP delegate from Yan'an, and asked for CCP support.
 He explained that the Communist League of Xinjiang had 15,000 members and its leadership had sought to join the Communist Party of the Soviet Union but did not receive permission to do so.
 Dong immediately cabled Zhou Enlai, who replied that the CCP would welcome cooperation with the Communist League of Xinjiang and would agree in principle to CCP membership for leaders of the league.
 Abdukerim returned to Xinjiang with documents from the CCP's 7th National Congress, as well as radio equipment to contact the CCP with.
 The radio, however, was not sufficiently powerful to reach Yan'an from Xinjiang and the two communist groups could not establish regular communication.
 Back in Xinjiang, under Abdukerim's leadership, two Marxist organizations, the East Turkestan Revolutionary Party and the Communist League of Xinjiang merged to form the Democratic Revolutionary Party.
 Abdukerim became the chair of the DRP's central committee.